Worst Money Mistakes We Pass Onto Our Kids and How to Resolve Them

 And it’s hard to break the habit– because the satisfaction you feel after fighting for the last baby blue cocktail dress on the clearance rack is difficult to ignore.

 But it’s imperative for your children to need to understand (and for you too) that you’re spending a lot more of your hard-earned money if you never intended on buying anything before, and was just induced by a Pavlovian response to a bright red four-letter-word.

 Having unexplained money tension

 You probably think you’re being discrete, pulling your husband into the kitchen with a restrained hiss, safely away from the visible range of your blissfully ignorant kid.

 And you probably reason that your child shouldn’t be exposed to your personal financial matters, especially if they’re a source of tension in your household.

 But we underestimate them.
 The world is still relatively new to a little kid, so they observe and absorb everything.
-They are far more adept at perceiving nonverbal, emotional signals than we’d like to believe.
+They are far more adept at perceiving nonverbal, emotional signals that we’d like to believe.

 When you heave and sigh over a desk piled with tax invoices, or argue with your spouse waving around last month’s bills- your child picks up on it, no matter how much you try to hide it from them.

 They learn that money is a source of anxiety and fear- that it makes mommy and daddy fight.